If Medicare Reimbursements shrink, who pays the difference?

 I got a small taste of that this week.
-It was enough for me to become concerned about paying for health care as Phyllis and I age.
-Remember when we all thought Medicare and a supplemental policy was all we needed, I certainly thought so as I became eligible for Medicare 2 years ago.
+It was enough for me to become concerned about paying for health care as I age.
+Remember when we all thought Medicare and a supplemental policy was all we needed, I certainly thought so as I became eligible for Medicare a few years ago.

 What has happened according to the doctor’s business office is this: The cost of medical care has increased; the reimbursement of medical fees by Medicare has reduced.

-My annual physical now costs $600 (plus labs) and now Medicare only reimburses $155.
-They wanted to know how I would be handling the shortage….credit card or check?
+My annual physical now costs $600 (plus labs), and currently, Medicare only reimburses $155.
+They wanted to know how I would be handling the shortage, credit card, or check?

 What has happened to me is something many in our age group will also be facing, the shrinkage of Medicare reimbursements.
-Recently, in a county next to where I live, the local medical clinic is closing based on a very simple issue.
-Their clientele is lower income and depends on assistance, with reimbursements shrinking and the costs escalating, there simply is not enough money to make everything work.
+Recently, in a county next to where I live, the local medical clinic is closing based on a straightforward issue.
+Their clientele is lower-income and depends on assistance, with reimbursements shrinking and the costs escalating, there is not enough money to make everything work.
 They are shutting the doors, which of course means those in need will flood into the emergency room at the hospital, overpowering it.

-My guess is this is not simply an isolated issue; it is a sign of what is coming, coming to us, our clients and our prospects.
-The need to calculate exactly how much money will be needed for health care is extremely difficult.
-Especially when the cost is increasing at such a rapid rate….what would be the future expense in 10 years of a physical costing $600 now?
+My guess is this is not merely an isolated issue; it is a sign of what is coming, coming to us, our clients, and our prospects.
+The need to calculate precisely how much money will be needed for health care is extremely difficult.
+Especially when the cost is increasing at such a rapid rate, what would be the future expense in 10 years of a physical costing $600 now?